ivanrichmond/hello/README.md

 3. Convert CSS to LESS.
 #### Back End

-1. Install MongoDB.
+1. Install NeDB. **DONE**
-2. Setup `users` in MongoDB.
+2. Setup NeDB. **DONE**
-3. Write endpoints for `users` in Node/Express, mirroring RTK Query in Front End.
+3. Write endpoints Node/Express to read requests from client.
+4. Write responses to requests.
-4. Test to make sure it still works with UI.
+5. Test to make sure it still works with UI.
-5. Write unit tests.
+6. Write unit tests.

 ## Bugs and Fixes